Visit the City's Sustainable Water Use Guide for efficient watering!

 1. Before washing down paved areas for public health or safety (see #4 above) or for any special circumstances call the Water Conservation Office at 333-6829 for prior approval.

 2. If you need extra watering due to fertilizer application or for new turf/seeding, please first notify the Water Conservation Office at 333-6829.

 3. For lawns with a run-off problem, apply water for a short period of time and then allow enough time for it to soak in before turning the water back on, for example; 5 minutes on, 20 minutes off, 5 minutes on.
 This will increase the amount of water being absorbed and decrease the amount of water running into the gutter.
 Consult landscapers/gardeners/nurseries for improving your lawns water absorbing capacity and for other ideas.

 4. During and following rain it is not necessary to water lawns and landscaping, and normally from November 1 through February 28, one watering per week or less is more than enough.

 5. Regularly replace your back-up batteries in your automatic sprinkler controls to prevent excess watering due to power failures or interruptions.

-If you have any questions, need to discuss any violations, would like further information concerning water conservation, or to report water waste, please call the Water Conservation Office at 333-6829 or email.
+If you have any questions, need to discuss any violations, would like further information concerning water conservation, or to report water waste, please email us (photos are welcome) or call the Water Conservation Office at 333-6829.